Jenny Lind's tour of America: Memorials

 Lind visited Mammoth Cave in central Kentucky in 1851.
-A feature in the cave was named in her honour, variously described as "Jenny Lind's Armchair" or "Jenny Lind's Table."
+A feature in the cave, called "Jenny Lind's Armchair", was named in her honour.
 The community of Jenny Lind, California, was named after her, although she did not visit the state during the tour.
 Cottage-style spindled furniture is still named for her, especially Jenny Lind cribs and beds.
 The tour is a plot point in the 1980 musical Barnum and the 2017 film The Greatest Showman, both of which include a fictionalized relationship between Lind and Barnum with "romantic undertones".